eloiberlinger1/42_HB/call_me_maybe/README.md

 * **Separation of LLM and Processor**: The decoding loop is fully decoupled from the state validation logic, making the code testable and easy to modify.
 * **Minimal Dependencies**: The project avoids forbidden external libraries (like `transformers` or `pytorch` in the client code) by strictly using the provided `llm_sdk` wrapper class.

+## Challenges Faced
+The hardest part of this project was to respect the strict subject requirements and organize the code while keeping a clean codebase.
+Surprisingly, the easiest part for me was to get the first output from the LLM and make the first restrictions to the token generation.

+## Testing Strategy
+For testing, I basically tested all the input files provided from the subject and checked the output manually to ensure the generated JSON strictly matched the expected schemas and definitions.

 ---

 ## Example Usage